Finger Injuries Prevention in Handball

 Tools for Finger Strengthening and Protection

-- Finger Tapes – Provides support and limits excessive movement, reducing the risk of sprains and dislocations.
+Finger Tapes: Provides support and limits excessive movement, reducing the risk of sprains and dislocations.
+Useful both for prevention and for returning to play after minor finger injuries.

-- Grip Strengtheners – Devices designed to improve grip strength, contributing to stronger and more durable fingers.
+Grip Strengtheners: Devices designed to improve grip strength, contributing to stronger and more durable fingers.
+These are inexpensive and can be used anywhere.

 Any kind of the finger extensors resistance bands, or resistance bands for fingers with a ball combinations (see images below) can be extremely beneficial!

-This article indicates that modification of simple and already used exercises in training process can contribute to fingers injury prevention in handball.
-As the most simple example is listed a fingertip push-up exercise.
-Since push-ups are anyway widely used in handball training both by players and handball goalkeepers.
-Fingertip push-ups should be integrated permanently into the training process, starting at the very young age.
-And in that case combined through the games.
-In a long term this will strengthen fingers and help in fingers injury prevention.
+This article indicates that modification of simple and already-used exercises in the training process can contribute to finger injury prevention in handball.
+As the most simple example, the fingertip push-up exercise is listed.
+Since push-ups are anyway widely used in handball training both by players and handball goalkeepers, fingertip push-ups should be integrated permanently into the training process, starting at a very young age and combined through games.
+In the long term, this will strengthen fingers and help in finger injury prevention.

 Stay in Touch